 Navigation apps do not work to our street address!!!

-PLEASE SET GPS to Sharon Town Beach, Mudge Pond Rd., Sharon, CT.
+SET GPS to Sharon Town Beach, Mudge Pond Rd., Sharon, CT.

 Drum Road is a Y-intersection directly across from entrance to the beach.